on this page

 Contacting our helpdesk

-Call or email the Scams and Identity Theft Helpdesk to report any Medicare, Centrelink, Child Support and myGov related scams.
+Call the Scams and Identity Theft Helpdesk if you clicked on a scam link or gave any personal information to a scammer regarding Centrelink, Medicare, Child Support or myGov.
 Our staff can offer support and advice about how to protect yourself and your personal information.

 Your personal information may include: